 Created symlink /home/operator/.config/systemd/user/default.target.wants/custom-user-worker.service → /home/operator/.config/systemd/user/custom-user-worker.service.

-Current upstream systemctl documentation states that enable and start are separate actions, so enable --now is the direct way to both install the service into default.target and start it in the current user session.
-The home path in the symlink line reflects the account that owns the user unit.
+enable --now installs the unit into default.target and starts it in the current user session in one step.
+The home path in the symlink line reflects the account that owns the service.

-8. Confirm that the unit is loaded from the user path and is now running.
+8. Confirm that the user manager loaded the unit from the home directory and that the service is running.

-9. Check that the workload is actually doing its job instead of only staying alive.
+9. Confirm that the workload is actually doing its job instead of only staying alive.

 10. Enable lingering when the user service must survive logout or start before the first login after boot.